ClickHouse/ClickHouse/benchmark/README.md

 If the system contains a cache for query results, it should be disabled.

-If the system performs caching for source data, it is ok.
-If the cache can be flushed, it should be flushed before the first run of every query.
+If the system performs caching for source data (buffer pools and similar), it is ok.
+If the cache or buffer pools can be flushed, it should be flushed before the first run of every query.

 If the system contains a cache for intermediate data, it should be disabled if this cache is located near the end of the query execution pipeline, thus similar to a query result cache.